coinmetrics/haskell-tools/README.md

 * [Stellar](https://www.stellar.org/)
 * [Waves](https://wavesplatform.com/) (WIP)

-## Prebuilt Binaries (experimental)
+## Binaries (experimental)

-There's no stable releases yet.
-All binaries are built on Travis CI.
+There're no stable releases yet.
+All binaries are "bleeding edge" ones built on Travis CI.

-The easiest way to run the tools is to use docker.
+One easy way to run the tools is to use docker.

 Pull the latest version:
 ```bash